BB9z/BetterTouchTool-B9Presets/README.md

 - Energy efficient.

     Only run script at necessary time.
-    No script widgets are executed periodically at this time. [ref](https://community.folivora.ai/t/updated-testing-the-battery-life-impact-of-applescript-widgets/3189)
+    No script widgets are executed periodically at this time. [ref](https://community.folivora.ai/t/updated-testing-the-battery-life-impact-of-applescript-widgets/3189)

 - Other application presents